steadybit/docs-public/content/install-configure/30-install-agents/50-faq.md

 You can add the label `com.steadybit.agent/jvm-attach=false` to your container and the agent will not perform an attachment.

-If the application is not running as container, add the `steadybit.agent.disable-javattachment` flag to your JVM commandline like in this example:
+If the application is not running as container, add the `steadybit.agent.disable-jvm-attachment` flag to your JVM commandline like in this example:

 ```
-java -Dsteadybit.agent.disable-javattachment -jar spring-boot-sample.jar --server.port=0
+java -Dsteadybit.agent.disable-jvm-attachment -jar spring-boot-sample.jar --server.port=0
 ```

 ### How much system resources (CPU/Memory) does the agent consume?